dangtrantien/booking-client/README.md

 - public: Folder contains root HTML for the Website.
 - src: Folder contains main code for building the Website:
   - .css & .module.css: File CSS contains code for styling the Website.
+  - images: Folder contains image using in the Website.
   - Authentication: Folder contains file to create structure for the Signin page and the Signup page.
   - Home: Folder contains file to create structure for the Home page.
   - HotelDetail: Folder contains file to create structure for the Hotel-detail page.